 Played with in her return appearance, "Magic Duel," where Trixie's sub-par magical prowess is greatly boosted thanks to the powers of the Alicorn Amulet.
 The fact that the Amulet is simultaneously corrupting her mind means this doesn't go well.
 In the end, Twilight is the one who has to deceive Trixie into believing that she has unparalleled magical talent, in order to trick her into removing the Amulet.

 Lucius from Jimmy Two-Shoes.
-In one episode when he believed a moon beast might threaten Miseryville, he rode up into space to defeat it.
-The moment he came across resistance he freaked out and was defeated.
+In one episode when he believed that a moon beast might threaten Miseryville, he rode up into space to defeat it.
+The moment he came across resistance, he freaked out and was defeated.

 A rare female example is Numbuh 86 from Codename: Kids Next Door, definitely.
 She yells at, insults, and intimidates any operatives who are subordinate to her like some Drill Sergeant Nasty...
 But then she quickly cowers and grovels when Numbuh 362 - her superior - gets angry at her.
 And in "Operation: E.N.D." when Chad tried to send the Moonbase hurtling into the sun, she did nothing but panic and lie on the floor sobbing (it was a pretty pathetic display, most fans would agree).

 Major Man from The Powerpuff Girls was a one-shot character who at first seemed like an exaggerated Expy of Superman and a hero who might even replace the girls.
-But as it later turned out, he was not only this Trope, he was an Attention Whore who was purposely arranging for crimes and disasters to happen so he could fly in to stop them; he couldn't handle a real one if his life depended on it, and it wasn't hard for the Girls to expose him as the fraud he was when the newest giant monster came into town.
-Who was a friend of theirs doing them a favor, apparently.
+But as it later turned out, he was not only Miles Gloriosus, but an Attention Whore who was purposely arranging for crimes and disasters to happen so he could fly in to stop them; he couldn't handle a real one if his life depended on it, and it wasn't hard for the Girls to expose him as the fraud he was when the newest giant monster came into town.
+The monster was a friend of theirs doing them a favor, apparently.